High school dropouts in the United States: Individual

 High school dropouts are less likely to be active labor force participants and are more likely to be unemployed than their more educated counterparts.
 The current unemployment rate for high school dropouts is about 56 percent greater than that for high school completers.
 Lifetime earnings for this group are estimated to be $260,000 less than those for high school graduates.
 Female dropouts are much more likely to become single mothers and consequently be more likely to have an income under the poverty threshold or live on welfare.
 High school dropouts make up 68 percent of the nation’s prison population.
 Nearly 37% of dropouts live in poor/near poor families.
 Additionally, high school dropouts have a life expectancy that is 3–5 years shorter than high school graduates.

 Graduating students from high school who are not prepared for college, however, also generates problems, as the college dropout rate exceeds the high school rate.
 To pursue their studies, students unprepared for college may accumulate a large amount of debt, which must be paid back regardless.

-A number high school dropouts however became successful.
+A number of high school dropouts however became successful.
 Walt Disney was an American business magnate, cartoonist, and filmmaker who dropped out of high school at the age of sixteen in hopes of joining the army.
 Bobby Fischer was an American chess prodigy, grandmaster, and the eleventh World Chess Champion who also dropped out of high school when he turned age sixteen and later explained "You don't learn anything in school".
 Glen L. Roberts, who dropped out of high school in 10th grade, left the United States after a career of exposing government abuses, renounced his citizenship, and became one of the few former Americans to voluntarily become stateless.